L2N6H5B3/ProPresenter-StageToStage-Stage-Display/README.md

 ## Configuration and Use
 StageToStage uses a ".properties" file for configuration information.
 Simply open config.properties just like you would any other text file to configure the IP/Hostname, ports, and passwords to use with StageToStage.

+Download the latest StageToStage release from the releases tab.

 **Quick-Exit:** To quick-exit the app, use "Q" on your keyboard while the app is in focus